hailey-jones0421/C1Survey/README.md

 analyze it.
-The project is part of an exercise to practice working with real- world data in R. As the last part of this assigment, I performed a chi-squared test to determine Is there is a  statistically significant relationship between the item an individual would bring on a deserted island and if they like dogs?
+The project is part of an exercise to practice working with real- world data in R. As the last part of this assigment, I performed a chi-squared test to determine Is there is a  statistically significant relationship between the item an individual would bring on a deserted island and if they like dogs.
 The degrees of freedom were 4.
 The p-value is 0.644 and not less than 0.05.
 Therefore, I failed to reject the null hypothesis.
 There was not a statistically significant relationship between the item they type of item an individual